Privacy Policy

 |---|---|---|

-| Financial data (holdings, balances, debts, budgets, goals) | Duration of account + 30 days after deletion request | Contract performance; immediately purged after grace period |
+| Financial data (holdings, balances, debts, budgets, goals) | For the life of your account, then deleted within 30 days of a deletion request | Contract performance |

 | Support correspondence (email) | 24 months from last message | Quality assurance and dispute resolution |